Popcorn for Kids – Benefits and Recipes

 1. Banana & Honey Popcorn

-Who doesn’t love banana or honey?
-We all do and kids simply enjoy anything sweet!
-So, try this recipe of banana and honey flavoured popcorn for your kid.
+Who doesn’t love bananas or honey?
+We all do, and kids simply enjoy anything sweet!
+So, try this recipe for banana and honey-flavoured popcorn for your kid.

 What You Need